Peetzie/socialdata/docs/Predictions/predict.md

 * recall of the model: 0.5446428571428571
 * F1-score of the model: 0.6387434554973822

 This gives us an idea that predicting obesity is not a total lost cause, as there seem to be some underlying patteren to what makes a county obese.
-However,  we wish to improve on our model.
+Now let's see if the model can be improved.